yssource/rhai/doc/src/language/functions.md

 `this` - Simulating an Object Method
 -----------------------------------

-Functions can also be called in method-call style.
-When this is the case, the keyword '`this`' binds to the object in the method call and can be changed.
+Script-defined functions can also be called in method-call style.
+When this happens, the keyword '`this`' binds to the object in the method call and can be changed.

 ```rust
 fn change() {       // not that the object does not need a parameter